What is a midwife?

 There are certain cases in which either the parent or the baby will require medical attention by a hospital or physician.
 Most healthy birthing people and babies will not require these services, but we are always watching to ensure the safest outcome for you and your little one.

-I consult with obstetricians, perinatologists, and other healthcare professionals and will refer to appropriate professionals as needed.
+I consult with obstetricians, perinatologists, and other healthcare professionals and will refer to appropriate care providers as needed.
 Most medical referrals are non-emergency, including in labor!
 An ounce of prevention is worth a pound of cure!